karlgrin/neat/policy_manager/unit_testing/README.md

 ## Unity

 The framework used to execute the unit tests is **Unity**.
-Download Unity with:

-Go into the /neat folder then run:
+Download Unity by entering the /neat folder then run:

 ```
 $ cd ..
 $ git clone https://github.com/ThrowTheSwitch/Unity